-Documentation review, interview with the facility investigators confirmed they completed the required specialized investigator training as well as the annual PREA education.
+Documentation review and an interview with the facility investigator confirmed he completed the required specialized investigator training as well as the annual PREA education.
 The investigator indicated all allegations are investigated, regardless of how the information is initially obtained and reported that investigations begin immediately upon notification.
-At the facility level, the assigned investigator will conduct an initial inquiry into the alleged allegation of sexual abuse or sexual harassment, to determine if criminal behavior is involved or a staff person is the alleged perpetrator, at which time the investigation would be referred Clinton Police Department (CPD).
+At the facility level, the assigned investigator will conduct an initial inquiry into the alleged allegation of sexual abuse or sexual harassment, to determine if criminal behavior is involved or a staff person is the alleged perpetrator, at which time the investigation would be referred to Goldsboro Police Department (GPD).
 The facility investigator collects evidence and maintains the evidence as required.
-The investigator interview confirmed the credibility of the victim is based on evidence found, and that no polygraph examination or truth-telling device is a condition for proceeding with an investigation.
-Also, the investigator indicated an investigation does not cease until completed, regardless if the alleged perpetrator is released or resigns employment, or if the victim leaves the facility prior to the completion of the investigation.
-The facility investigator reported that he would assist if the investigation was conducted by Clinton Police Department (CPD).
+The facility investigator's interview confirmed the credibility of the victim is based on evidence found, and that no polygraph examination or truth-telling device is a condition for proceeding with an investigation.
+Also, the facility investigator indicated an investigation does not cease until completed, regardless if the alleged perpetrator is released or resigns employment, or if the victim leaves the facility prior to the completion of the investigation.
+The facility investigator reported that he would assist if the investigation was conducted by Goldsboro Police Department (GPD).

-A review of the investigation file of alleged staff's or inmates sexual abuse or sexual harassment that occurred in this facility in the past twelve (12) months contained the required information in accordance to NCDPS policy and procedure.
-Also, the investigation was substantiated for allegation of conduct but did not appear to be criminal and therefore was not referred for prosecution in the past twelve (12) months.
+A review of the both investigation files of alleged staff's or inmates sexual abuse or sexual harassment that occurred in this facility in the past twelve (12) months contained the required information in accordance to NCDPS policy and procedure.
+Also, both investigations were unsubstantiated or substantiated and did not appear to be criminal and therefore were not referred for prosecution in the past twelve (12) months.